 The coffee table book is rich in vivid anecdotes and over 330 images, bringing to life the Easter Bathurst races, the Castrol Six-Hour, Laverton TT, New Zealand's Marlboro Series and many races in between.

 The 1970s was the high-water mark for Australian motorcycle racing.
 It was the decade that eventually made grand prix team bosses look at Aussie riders as must-haves rather than could-haves.
 'Race Across The Great Divide' reveals what changed their minds.

-Race Across The Great Divide
+Title: Race Across The Great Divide

 Format: Coffee Table Hardback

 Book Size: 300 x 280 x 30mm

 Foreword: Wayne Gardner